Freedom's Prisoner: Critical reception

-On its release, Pauline McLeod of the Daily Mirror described the song as a "raunchy rock 'n' roller with lots of gutsy vocals".
+Upon its release, Pauline McLeod of the Daily Mirror described "Freedom's Prisoner" as a "raunchy rock 'n' roller with lots of gutsy vocals".
+Simon Ludgate of Record Mirror called it as a "great single" and added, "Corny but fun, Dr Zhivago-style Russian chorus and danceable melody clicks very nicely.
+That instant hook is just what Harley needs to get himself noticed again."
+Dave Murray of the Reading Evening Post considered "Freedom's Prisoner" to be "one of Harley's better singles, and likely to do well in the charts".
+Mike Pryce of the Worcester Evening News wrote, "Going to be an enormous hit for Steve.
+Heard it on the car radio the other day and apart from making ideal motoring music, it's totally irresistible."

 Paul Sexton of Record Mirror wrote, "The hook comes before the vocals, with a call out melody.
 Downhill from there, but Harley's return may still be timely."
-In his review of "Freedom's Prisoner", Simon Ludgate of Record Mirror described it as a "great single" and added, "Corny but fun, Dr Zhivago-style Russian chorus and danceable melody clicks very nicely.
-That instant hook is just what Harley needs to get himself noticed again."

-Dave Murray of the Reading Evening Post considered "Freedom's Prisoner" to be "one of Harley's better singles, and likely to do well in the charts".
-Chris Difford of Squeeze reviewed the single for Smash Hits and commented, "David Essex would turn in his Rolls if he heard this one.
+Chris Difford of Squeeze, as guest reviewer for Smash Hits, remarked, "David Essex would turn in his Rolls if he heard this one.
 A contract filler perhaps."
-Paul Rambali of New Musical Express wrote, "By the time he finally decides what his music is supposed to be it's over anyway.
+Paul Rambali of New Musical Express commented, "By the time he finally decides what his music is supposed to be it's over anyway.
 It's too late Harley, your time is up.
 Suitable for airplay and not much else."
+Jim Ward of the Harborough Mail stated, "Contract filler – I hope" and added it was a "disappointing return for the talented but wayward Harley".

 In a review of The Candidate, Gary Paul of Bedfordshire on Sunday described the song as "a non-stop, medium rock toe-tapper which has a lot going for it".
 In a retrospective review of the album, Dave Thompson of AllMusic described the song as "Harley's finest 45 in half a decade", and noted the song's "tidal wave of intriguing lyrics", "captivating chorus" and "a dynamic that was pure Psychomodo".
 He added, "When 'Freedom's Prisoner' single hit the airwaves, it would have taken a lot to convince the longtime fan that the man hadn't resparked all his old glories again, and was about to embark upon a musical journey as scintillating, and as fascinating, as that which launched him in the first place.
 It was also a total fluke, as the accompanying album proved itself to be little more than a clutch of substandard songs, glued together by alluring production alone."